 The objective of this document is to provide suggested procedural guidance (roadmap) for participants in the State Treasurer's Office (STO) statewide Merchant Bank Card Services contract to assist in complying with version 3.2 of the Payment Card Industry Data Security Standard (PCI DSS).
-STO entered into a new contract with SunTrust Merchant Card Services (STMS) in October 2015.
+The STO contract with SunTrust Merchant Card Services (STMS) is dated October 2015.

 Guidance is appropriate considering the contract requires each participant to adhere to all card brand associations' rules, including the requirement to comply with the PCI Data Security Standard (PCI DSS), and of the possibility of fines for non-compliance.
-Additionally, the contract with STMS provides for an optional service a participant may subscribe in order to validate its compliance with PCI DSS.
-The service is referred to as First Data's PCI Rapid Comply® and is addressed herein.
+Additionally, the contract with STMS provides for a service known as "Clover Security," previously known as PCI Rapid Comply that allows a participant to validate its compliance with PCI DSS.